Ant-C-tech/kottans-frontend/README.md

 ## Building a Tiny JS World (pre-OOP)

 I've made this task even though I not fully understand entire idea of this tiny world yet.
-Maybe that was a cause some difficulties with this task.
+Maybe that was a cause of some difficulties with this task.
 I want to thanks Oleksiy Rudenko for his review.
 Every code review make my code better.
 [Demo](https://ant-c-tech.github.io/a-tiny-JS-world/)

+---

+## Object-Oriented JavaScript

+#### Object Oriented JS - Udacity course

+#### Codewars

 ---